Aman-Haris/The-Sentient-Sip/README.md

 - 🎨 Custom pixel art characters & café environment (via Pygame)
 - 📜 Trust-based dynamic branching narrative
 - 🧩 Hidden triggers and dialogue-based mini-puzzles
+- 🖼️ Assets such as cafe background and Rita has been generated using OpenAI image generaion

 ---